public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Discovery.md

 # Watson Discovery

+# DEPRECATED

+Please use the **[Watson Apps Community](https://community.ibm.com/community/user/watsonapps/home)**, and the [Discovery Topic Group](https://community.ibm.com/community/user/watsonapps/communities/community-home?CommunityKey=80650291-2ff4-4a43-9ff8-5188fdb9552f) for collecting links to high quality technical enablement materials.

+**THE REMAINDER OF THIS PAGE IS NO LONGER MAINTAINED**

 This is a "landing page" for Watson Discovery.
 Look here for links to high value technical content specific for this service.

 ## References for Further Reading